 Since breast milk has to be stored in the fridge, it’s totally normal to wonder whether your baby needs their bottle warmed up before feeding (or, if they’re in the middle of a hangry tantrum, if they can safely drink it chilled).
 Many moms dedicate themselves to breastfeeding and pumping to make sure their baby is getting all those nutrients known to exist in breast milk, so it’s important to know how temperature affects the milk.
 Spoiler alert: it can mess with the milk’s healthy fats.

-In wondering if you can give your baby cold breast milk, the short answer is actually 'yes,' you can according to The Bump.
+If you’re wondering if you can give your baby cold breast milk, the short answer is actually yes, according to breastfeeding experts.
 In doing so, however, it's important to know that there are a few factors or problems you may run into.
-Although it is generally safe and healthy for moms to give their kids cold breast milk, it doesn't always work out for every kid for a few reasons highlighted below.
+Although it is generally safe and healthy for moms to give their babies cold breast milk, it can present some challenges, like not being your baby’s favorite way to enjoy a midnight beverage.

 If your baby is accustomed to drinking cool milk, or just doesn’t mind it even if it’s their first time, feeding them refrigerated milk could be a totally normal process.

 “There is no scientific basis to the idea that cold milk would upset a baby's stomach more than warmed milk,” says Hays.
 “Per the Centers for Disease Control and Prevention, breast milk does not need to be warmed.
 It can be served at room temperature or cold.”

 “Cold breast milk is absolutely safe.
 Older babies can absolutely enjoy a breast milk popsicle for teething or a summertime treat,” adds Segrave-Daly.

 Both of these experts agree that the only time you may really need to warm up your breast milk is if your baby has certain health risks.
 Or, you know, just if it’s chilly outside.